-If you live in a facility for assisted living in Anaheim, Fullerton, Dana Point or another Orange County city, you might think that your exercise options are limited.
+If you live in a facility for assisted living, you might think that your exercise options are limited.
 However, most seniors, even those with mobility issues typically can enjoy some daily regular exercise.

 Exercise reduces your blood pressure, can help you maintain a healthy weight and reduces your risk of developing heart disease, diabetes and even dementia.
 If you already have any of these issues, exercise often can slow the progression of the diseases providing you with a better quality of life.
 In addition, regular exercise also helps you fight depression, and adults 65 and older are particularly prone to depression.